Skip to content

 Locations

-• There are 46 Community Dining Sites found throughout the District.
-(Note: Sites are currently closed due to the Public Health Emergency)
+• There are 40 Community Dining Sites found throughout the District.

 • There are three Adult Day Health Centers open for in person programming: Genevieve N. Johnson Zion Adult Day Care, Iona Senior Services operates two Adult Day Care Programs including Iona Washington Home Center and Iona Wellness & Arts Center.